Product Management, Figma MVP

 B. Defining Product Scope

-To further clarify the problem space, I used the Kano model to distinguish between must-haves, performance benefits, and delighters in design workflow tools.
-I reviewed the experiences of similar products (e.g., Canva Templates, Sketch Templates) by my list of needs to align on the benefits and tradeoffs of my proposed solution, leading to the following value proposition:
+To further clarify the problem space, I used the Kano Model to distinguish between must-haves, performance benefits, and delighters in design workflow tools.
+I reviewed comparable experiences like Canva Templates and Sketch Libraries against my list of user needs to better understand where my MVP could stand out or fall short.
+This analysis helped shape the following value proposition:

-“An efficient, integrated, and familiar solution in sourcing high-quality creative assets to inspire the design process.”
+“An efficient, integrated, and familiar solution for sourcing high-quality creative assets that inspire the design process”

-“By streamlining the experience of finding and using resources, Figma will improve the perception that design is intuitive, approachable, and fun.
-Designers will be inclined to leverage Community more often in their use cases, driving both supply and demand-side growth within the platform.”
+“By streamlining how designers find and use resources, Figma can reinforce the idea that design is intuitive, approachable, and fun.
+In turn, designers will be more inclined to incorporate Community assets into their workflows, fuelling both supply- and demand-side engagement.”

 C. Crafting an MVP